jes/bnbf/README.md

 If you wish to emulate the byte-array memory of other implementations, you can pass the `--wrap` option, which will cause cell values to wrap back to 0 when incrementing 255, and to wrap up to 255 when decrementing 0.
-This is no longer implemented with bignum, so there is a fairly significant (roughly 10x) performance advantage to using `--wrap` where possible or appropriate.
+This is no longer implemented using bignum, so there is a fairly significant (roughly 10x) performance advantage to using `--wrap` where possible or appropriate.

 With `--wrap` enabled, bnbf is currently about 30% slower than the `beef` interpreter available from `http://kiyuko.org/software/beef`.
-I suspect this is because there are a lot of places where bnbf tests whetherthe flag for the `--wrap` option is set, whereas beef does not support bignum cells. so it knows to always use byte-array memory.
+I suspect this is because there are a lot of places where bnbf tests whetherthe flag for the `--wrap` option is set, whereas beef does not support bignum cells, so it knows always to use byte-array memory.

 ## 3. Contact